 Communication by text or instant messaging remains viable.
 However, when there is a defined statement or question that needs permanency, the second parent tries to hide.
 They want to be able to continue to avoid commitment even when it is about their own child and they lack the ability to commit to their own words.
 The permanency of a post on OurChildInfo can be a frightening thought.
 They have a need to have the ability to continue to deflect.
 If the other parent posts a legitimate question or the request for information, the avoiding parent gets scared of the permanency.

 The log file can be saved permanently by either parent at any time.
-One parent will often show it to the kids when they are older that they tried to communicate, but the other parent refused to communicate about the children.
-The record that develops is seen by the children, and they then know that one parent (usually the 2nd onw complaining about the free account) was the cause of the avoidance and angst.
+One parent will often show it to the children when they are older -- that they tried to communicate, but the other parent refused.
+The record that develops is seen by the children, and they then know that one parent (usually the 2nd one complaining about the free account) was the cause of the avoidance and angst.